 The definition of sustainability has been argued over for a number of decades, but many sources can agree on this essential idea: sustainable actions improve people's quality of life while protecting and restoring the natural ecosystems and resources on which human well-being depends.

 Bard's MBA in Sustainability starts with the evidence that shows that businesses can practice sustainability and not only emerge successful but be more profitable than their non-sustainable peers.
-Bard teaches how industries began to develop practices "to profitably solve key social and environmental problems."
+Students learn how industries are developing strategies that solve environmental and social problems while creating long-term economic value.

 Many prospective business students aren't sure how to choose an MBA program.
-These days, many business schools offer courses or tracks in sustainability where, like at Bard, students learn to combine a company’s financial goals with its mission-oriented ones.
-Unfortunately, as long as sustainability remains an add-on in business school (through individual courses or specializations), it will remain an add-on in business.
-And, we will never reach true sustainability when it’s an add-on or second thought.
+These days, many business schools offer courses or tracks in sustainability where, like at Bard, students learn to combine a company's financial goals with its mission-oriented ones.
+That's an important shift, reflecting the growing demand for green skills across the workforce.
+But sustainability challenges rarely sit neatly in a single department.
+They affect finance, operations, supply chains, strategy, and leadership.

 As new and nontraditional as a sustainability MBA seems, many careers today require people to possess the knowledge to transform daily routines in a way that creates extensive advantages socially, economically, and environmentally.
 There are myriad types of jobs in sustainability.
 To illustrate that, here is a snapshot of some of our alumni's post-graduate pursuits and their careers in sustainability: